 It had been snowing for nearly three weeks straight in the northern mountains of Colorado.
 With the northwest storm flow forecasted to dump a few more heavy punches before finally clearing out, last week I checked the 10th Mtn.
 Division Huts schedule and to my delight I was able to make last minute reservations for three nights at the Fowler/Hilliard Hut, located on a snowy ridge in the mountains north of Leadville, south of Vail.
 Claudia and I spent a few nights there last spring and had a great time skiing the endless ski terrain around the hut.
 This trip was shaping up to be even snowier!

-Trip Reports: Powderfest At The Fowler/Hilliard Hut, Colorado - January 2014
+Powderfest at the Fowler/Hilliard Hut, Colorado - January 2014

 It’s a 5 mile, 2500-vertical-foot skin up to the hut.
 Intending to pack light for this trip, I left my big camera at home and brought only my little Ricoh GR camera.
 Since I saved all that weight, I figured I might as well carry a box of wine up there!